mwallraf/ZenPacks.TwoNMS.Rancid/README.txt

 - zenrancid status stays on "not running" in the daemons page although the daemon is started
 - add zenrancid daemon statistics
 - add viewVC page
-- when ZenPack installation fails then there is a problem with zProperties, they need to be commented out in the code, ZenPack uninstalled and then zProperties enabled again.
+- [DONE] when ZenPack installation fails then there is a problem with zProperties, they need to be commented out in the code, ZenPack uninstalled and then zProperties enabled again.
 Why ?
-- add zProperty for telnet/ssh access (can be controlled now manually via custom clogin in /etc folder)
+- [DONE] add zProperty for telnet/ssh access (can be controlled now manually via custom clogin in /etc folder)